Consulting the Archives...

 Featured highlights

-"The dictionary is the only place that success comes before work."
+"The dictionary is the only place that success comes before work.
+Work is the key to success, and hard work can help you accomplish anything."

 "Winning is a habit.
 Unfortunately, so is losing."